About Us

 What we are planning

-Benetas intends to strengthen our understanding of human rights issues as they apply to our business operations and in particular our supply chains.
+Benetas will strengthen our understanding of human rights issues as they apply to our business operations and in particular our supply chains.

 Our key areas of focus will be to: